tiagosilvahub/two-sum-array-of-integers/README.md

 However, we can quickly reason that there should be a better solution.

-But intuitively, we can see that we are checking combinations that would never work.

 For example, for a target of 9, any number that is bigger than 9 won't be part of the solution.
 It is a waste of time to sum that number with every other number.

 Rather than trying all combinations, we should know what we are looking for.
 Complements.
 If we see a 2 and the target is 9, we will solve the problem if we find a 7.
 2 and 7 being complements to reach 9.